sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-type/index.md

 the navigation on the left and click open the default listing type "Daily booking".

-In our Sauna marketplace, we want to offer nightly bookings to allow all-night sauna parties: you book a slot from the calendar, check in during the evening and check out the next morning.
+In our bike marketplace, we want to offer daily bookings to allow for long term rentals: you book a slot from the calendar, check in during the morning or midday, and check out at the end of the last day.

 ### Listing type label